-BULLYING // INTIMIDATION // COERCIONS– how they interact with each other.
-Language used
+BULLYING // INTIMIDATION // COERCION– how they interact with each other eg. Language used

-ASSAULTS– criminal responsibility- aged 10 above- so fights in school not like in our day – now police called
+ASSAULTS– criminal responsibility- aged 10 or above- so fights in at times – Police called

-SEXUAL OFFENCES – not cute.
-16. Nothing to be encouraged before 16.
+SEXUAL OFFENCES If the victim us under 16.
 Can result in your child receiving a conviction for a sexual offence.

 Common for children to be arrested for the above now.